-(CNN) -- With wildly high temperatures, wicked weather and wildfires across the country, there are more warnings than usual posted about fireworks safety.
-In addition to harming themselves, people are also in danger of lighting up their entire neighborhoods -- unless you're in one of the cities getting pounded with rain.
+With high temperatures, wicked weather and wildfires across the country, there are more warnings than usual posted about fireworks safety.
+In addition to harming themselves, people are also in danger of lighting up their entire neighborhoods – unless you’re in one of the cities getting pounded with rain.

 “Look for open, wide spaces to ignite fireworks, and stay away from fire fuels such as grass, which in this type of heat, cure out really fast.
 And with the high winds, all it takes is an ignition, even in an urban environment.
 A bottle rocket on a shake roof would ignite a fire very rapidly.